furiosa-ai/furiosa-sdk/docs/en/source/installation/python-sdk.rst

 Inference can be executed by loading the model and creating a ``session`` object.
 When first loading the model, the process of compiling and optimizing the model is performed internally.
-This process is performed only when the model is initially loaded and may take from several seconds to tens of seconds depending on the model.
-(Very awk, no set time frame?*)
+Initially, loading a model takes up to tens of seconds to compile and optimize an DNN model.
+Once you load a model, ``session`` will become ready to execute inferences immediately.

 .. code-block::